 How to recruit workers from Samoa

 To recruit workers from Samoa under the Pacific Australia Labour Mobility (PALM) scheme, an Australian employer must be approved as a PALM scheme employer.

-In Samoa, the Labour and Employment Export Division (LEEP) within the Ministry of Commerce, Industry and Labour, recruits, processes and prepares workers for overseas employment.
+LEEP is part of the Ministry of Commerce, Industry and Labour, and recruits, processes and prepares workers for overseas employment.

 For more information, please contact LEEP on (+685 20 441) or by email on (email@example.com).